-Planning can be performed in an ad hoc or formalized manner.
+Planning is an integral part of the clinical work process.
+However. traditionally planning has been performed performed in an ad hoc rather than formalized manner.
 Currently, the need to regulate health services, streamline health care funding and ensure uniform quality of care, have resulted in wider acceptance of the use of standardized documented (ready-made) plans.

 THE PLANNING METHOD